FriedOrange/MatrixSans/README.md

 ![Sample Image](documentation/sample1.png)

 This is set of pixelated, retro-style fonts based on the classic 5&times;7 dot matrix capitals.
-The design captures the spirit of this ubiquitous style, incorporating only the best features of historical 5&times;7 fonts.
+The design captures the spirit of this ubiquitous style, incorporating the best features from historical examples.
 There are four variants in this family:

 - **Regular** is like most "pixel" fonts that use connected, square dots, like the displays of 8-bit home computers and video game consoles from the 1980s.
 - **Print** is made up of separate circular dots, resembling the output of a dot-matrix printer or the expiry dates on food products.
 It also mimics the electronic signs found on motorways, at airports and train stations, etc.